-(5) If the motion for disqualification from Article 29, Item f) of this Code was submitted after the beginning of the main trial, or if actions were taken contrary to the provisions of Article 30, Paragraphs 4 and 5 of this Code, the motion shall be denied in whole or in part.
-No appeal shall be allowed against the decision denying the motion.
+- (2) Before rendering a decision on disqualification, a statement shall be taken from the judge or President of the Court and if required other investigations shall be conducted. - (3) No appeal shall be permissible against a decision upholding or rejecting the petition for disqualification. - (4) If the petition for disqualification referred to in Article 29 Item f) of this Code was submitted after the beginning of the main trial or if actions were taken contrary to the provision of Article 30 Paragraph 4 or 5 of this Code, the petition shall be rejected in whole or in part.
+The decision rejecting the petition shall be issued by the Panel.
+The judge whose disqualification is required may not participate in the issuance of that decision.
+No appeal shall be permissible against the decision rejecting the petition.

-Article 33 Validity of Actions Taken after Filing the Motion for Disqualification
+Validity of Actions Taken after Filing of the Petition for Disqualification

-When a judge learns that a motion has been filed for his disqualification, he shall immediately cease all activities on the case and may not sign any court decision from Article 163 of this Code (judgment, decision, order).
-If the disqualification from Article 29, Item f) of this Code is in question, the judge may only take those actions, before the decision on the motion is passed, the delay of which would be harmful.
+When a judge learns that a petition has been filed for his disqualification, he shall be bound immediately to cease all work on the case and, if the issue is disqualification referred to in Article 29 Item f) of this Code, until issuance of a decision upon the petition he may take only those actions whose delay poses a risk.

-Article 34 Disqualification of Prosecutor and Other Participants in Proceedings
+Disqualification of the Prosecutor and Other Participants in the Proceedings

-(1) The provisions on disqualification of a judge shall accordingly be applied to the Prosecutor and the persons authorized by law to represent the prosecutor in the proceedings, clerks, court interpreters and experts as well as to expert witnesses, unless otherwise regulated.

-(2) The Prosecutor shall decide on the disqualification of persons who are, by law, authorized to represent him in criminal proceedings.
-The collegium of prosecutor's office, shall decide on disqualification of the prosecutor.

-(3) The panel, presiding judge or a judge and until the indictment is filed the Prosecutor shall decide on the disqualification of clerks, court interpreters, experts and expert witnesses.

-(4) When authorized officials take investigative actions pursuant to this Code, the prosecutor shall decide on their disqualification.
-Should a clerk take part in the actions, an authorized person taking the actions shall decide on the disqualification of the clerk.
+- (1) The provisions on disqualification of a judge shall accordingly be applied to the Prosecutor and persons authorized to represent the Prosecutor in the proceedings, record keepers, court interpreters and specialists as well as to expert witnesses, unless otherwise regulated. - (2) The Prosecutor shall decide the disqualification of persons who pursuant to the law are authorized to represent him in criminal proceedings.
+The Collegium of the Prosecutor's Office shall decide the disqualification of the Prosecutor. - (3) The Panel, Presiding judge or judge and until the indictment is filed the Prosecutor shall decide the disqualification of record keepers, court interpreters and specialists as well as expert witnesses. - (4) When authorized officials take investigative actions pursuant to this Code the Prosecutor shall decide their disqualification.
+An authorized official taking the actions shall decide the disqualification of the record keeper if the latter participates in such actions.

-CHAPTER VI PROSECUTOR
+CHAPTER VI - PROSECUTOR

-Article 35 Rights and Duties
+Rights and Duties